 - 2-3 tablespoons chopped parsley

-- To make the broth, pour the water into a stockpot and add about a tablespoon of salt and both grouse.
+To make the broth, pour the water into a stockpot and add about a tablespoon of salt and both grouse.
 Bring to a simmer over medium heat.
-Once the water simmers, turn the heat down below a simmer, to 180 degrees if you have a thermometer.
+Once the water simmers, turn the heat down below a simmer.
 You want it steaming, but not bubbling.

-- Let the grouse cook for 30 minutes, then pull them out.
-Strip off all the breast meat and set it aside.
+Let the grouse cook for 30 minutes, then pull them out.
+Strip off all the breast meat and set aside.
 Return the rest of the grouse to the pot and continue to cook for another 30 minutes.
 Pull the birds out again and strip off all the remaining meat.
 Set aside all the grouse meat into a container and return the bones to the pot.
-Cook for 1-3 more hours.
+Cook for another hour or two.

-- To serve the soup, drain the rye berries and divide them among 4-6 bowls.
+To serve the soup, drain the rye berries and divide them among individual bowls.
 Ladle the soup over the grain.
 Garnish with paper thin slices of radish and chopped parsley.